 If you've enjoyed this book and want to pass it on, it's free to share.
-Please learn about the Creative Commons license and attribution requirements if you plan to publically redistribute the book in any form.
+Please learn about the Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International (CC BY-NC-ND 4.0) License if you plan to publically redistribute the book in any form.